tatumio/tatum-php/docs/Api/GasPumpApi.md

 **2 credits per API call**

- Allow another blockchain address (the `spender` parameter in the request body) to transfer the asset from a gas pump address on behalf of the master address.
+ Allow another blockchain address (the <code>spender</code> parameter in the request body) to transfer the asset from a gas pump address on behalf of the master address.

  Use this API when the customer using the gas pump address sells assets on a marketplace or auction.
 After the customer creates a listing of the asset, they have to allow the marketplace/auction smart contract to transfer the asset to the buyer after the asset has been bought.